Towards enriched universal algebra

 \section{Abstract}

-Following the classical approach of Birkhoff, we introduce {\em enriched universal algebra}.
+Following the classical approach of Birkhoff, we suggest an enriched version of {\em universal algebra}.
 Given a suitable base of enrichment $\cv$, we define a {\em language} $\mathbb L$ to be a collection of $(X,Y)$-ary function symbols whose {\em arities} are taken among the objects of $\cv$.
 The class of {\em $\mathbb L$-terms} is constructed recursively from the symbols of $\mathbb L$, the morphisms in $\cv$, and by incorporating the monoidal structure of $\cv$.
 Then, {\em $\mathbb L$-structures} and interpretations of terms are defined, leading to {\em enriched equational theories}.
-In this framework we prove several fundamental theorems of universal algebra, including the characterization of algebras for finitary monads on $\cv$ as models of an equational theories, and several Birkhoff-type theorems.
+In this framework we characterize algebras for finitary monads on $\cv$ as models of enriched equational theories.